PetersonNave/PetersonNave/README.md

 :computer: I'm Full-Stack Developer!

-:house_with_garden: I’m from Brazil.
+:house_with_garden: I’m from Brazil :brazil:.

 :books: I have been programming since 2019.
-I'm currently studying Java and React.
+I'm currently studying `Java`, `React` and `MySQL`.

 :outbox_tray: 2021 Goals: create a new project and find a new job.